guidefari/here_hugo/content/note/wip-limits.md

 - [to quote Daniel Terhost-North](https://youtu.be/_mYlSMepTGw?t=620):
 > safely & sustainably reduce the lead time to thank you

+And as Paul used to say to us
+> Stop starting, and start finishing

 ### Why should you care about [Accelerate](https://itrevolution.com/ßbook/accelerate/)?
 - Written by the same people responsible for the annual [State of Devops reports](https://cloud.google.com/resources/state-of-devops), 4 years after they started publishing them, spent looking at the metrics of high performing vs low performing teams.